The human kidneys:

-- Here all of the glucose and amino acids, >90% of the uric acid, and ~60% of inorganic salts are reabsorbed by active transport.
+- Here more than 90% of the glucose and all of the amino acids, >90% of the uric acid, and ~60% of inorganic salts are reabsorbed by active transport.

 - As these solutes are removed from the nephric filtrate, a large volume of the water follows them by osmosis (80–85% of the 180 liters deposited in the Bowman's capsules in 24 hours).